martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Journal Articles
 -------

+Forthcoming.
+A Precolonial Paradox: Rethinking Political Centralization and Its Legacies _American Political Science Review._

 (2025).
 [Understanding the Sensitivity of Party Identification Questions in Polarized African Contexts][] (with Justine Davis) _Political Behavior_

 [Understanding the Sensitivity of Party Identification Questions in Polarized African Contexts]: https://rdcu.be/erWgb